 Small and/or mid-capitalization company risk.
-The SMid Trust includes securities issued by small and mid-capitalization companies and the US High Dividend Trust includes securities issued by mid-capitalization companies.
+The Dividend Strength Trust includes securities issued by small and mid-capitalization companies and the US High Dividend Trust includes securities issued by mid-capitalization companies.
 These securities customarily involve more investment risk than large-capitalization companies.
 These additional risks are due in part to the following factors.
-Small and mid-capitalization companies may:
+Small and midcapitalization companies may:

-- Have limited product lines, markets or financial resources; - Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
-These technologies may be slow to develop or fail to develop altogether; - Have less publicly available information; - Lack management depth or experience;
+- Have limited product lines, markets or financial resources;

+- Be new and developing companies which seek to develop and utilize new and/or emerging technologies.
+These technologies may be slow to develop or fail to develop altogether;

+- Have less publicly available information;

+- Lack management depth or experience;

-- Be less liquid; - Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.
+- Be less liquid;

+- Be more vulnerable to adverse general market or economic developments; and - Be dependent upon products that were recently brought to market or key personnel.

 REIT risk.
 The trusts invest in REITs.
 A REIT is a company that buys, develops, finances, and/or manages income-producing real estate.
-REITs may concentrate their investments in specific geographic areas or in specific property types, such as hotels, shopping malls, residential complexes and office buildings.
-The value of the REIT and the ability of the REIT or real estate security to distribute income may be adversely affected by several factors, including: rising interest rates; changes in the national, state and local economic climate and real estate conditions: perceptions of prospective tenants about the safety, convenience and attractiveness of the properties: the ability of the owner to provide adequate management, maintenance and insurance; the cost of complying with the Americans with Disabilities Act: increased competition from new properties; the impact of present or future environmental legislation and compliance with environmental laws; changes in real estate taxes and other operating expenses; adverse changes in governmental rules and fiscal policies; adverse changes in zoning laws; declines in the value of real estate; the downturn in the subprime mortgage lending market in the United States; and other factors beyond the control of the issuer of the REIT or real estate security.
-Additionally, current negative economic impacts caused by COVID-19 have resulted in a number of businesses and individuals struggling to pay their rents, which has created cash flow difficulties for many landlords.
-Furthermore, demand for leased commercial space has weakened.
-REITs provide space to many industries that have been directly impacted by the spread of COVID-19 and may be negatively impacted by these current conditions.
+Such securities may concentrate their investments in specific geographic areas or in specific property types, such as hotels, shopping malls, residential complexes and office buildings.
+The value of the real estate securities and the ability of such securities to distribute income may be adversely affected by several factors, including: rising interest rates; changes in the global and local economic climate and real estate conditions; perceptions of prospective tenants of the safety, convenience and attractiveness of the properties; the ability of the owner to provide adequate management, maintenance and insurance: the cost of complying with the Americans with Disabilities Act; increased competition from new properties; the impact of present or future environmental legislation and compliance with environmental laws; changes in real estate taxes and other operating expenses; adverse changes in governmental rules and fiscal policies; adverse changes in zoning laws; declines in the value of real estate; the downturn in the subprime mortgage lending market in the United States; conditions caused by the spread of public health crises; and other factors beyond the control of the issuer of the security.